pedditarakaraviteja/HospitalChargesforInpatients-Mapreduce/README.md

 * Veracity: Data is very clear.
 There are no redundant columns and the records was collected from USA Health department dataset https://data.cms.gov/Medicare-Inpatient/Inpatient-Prospective-Payment-System-IPPS-Provider/97k6-zzx3 and it seems to be reliable.
 * Value: Using this data source we can evaluate  years of hospital charges for patients  data including their providerid, state,their amount of discharge, average medicare payments,average total payments all the other information.
 ### Big Data Questions
 * For each state, calculate the total number of discharges.(Peddi Taraka Raviteja).
+* For each city, calculate the maximum number of Average total payments(Sai Manikanta Durga Prasad,Vinukonda)

 ### Big data solutions
 one solution per developer.